NURSING 7021D - Research Part IV

 North Terrace Campus - Semester 2 - 2020

 General Course Information

-Course Code NURSING 7021D Course Research Part IV Coordinating Unit School of Nursing Term Semester 2 Level Postgraduate Coursework Location/s North Terrace Campus Units 12 Contact Up to 1 hour per week Available for Study Abroad and Exchange Prerequisites NURSING 7021A, NURSING 7021B Corequisites NUSING 7021C Restrictions Only available to Master of Nursing Science students.
+Course Code NURSING 7021D Course Research Part IV Coordinating Unit Adelaide Nursing School Term Semester 2 Level Postgraduate Coursework Location/s North Terrace Campus Units 12 Contact Up to 1 hour per week Available for Study Abroad and Exchange Prerequisites NURSING 7021A, NURSING 7021B Corequisites NUSING 7021C Restrictions Only available to Master of Nursing Science students.
 Students must have the prior approval of the Master of Nursing Science Program Coordinator or Head of School Nursing for enrolment.
 Course Description This course requires the student to finalise their thesis and conduct a presentation evaluating their research and proposing future directions

 Course Coordinator: Dr Morgan Smith

 Dr Morgan Smith

 The University of Adelaide